rrevenantt/antlr4rust/README.md

 For now development is going on in this repository but eventually it will be merged to main ANTLR4 repo

-Currently requires nightly version of rust.
+Currently, requires nightly version of rust.
-This likely will be the case until `coerce_unsize` or some kind of coersion trait is stabilized.
+This likely will be the case until `coerce_unsize` or some kind of coercion trait is stabilized.
 There are other unstable features in use but only `CoerceUnsized` is essential.

 Remaining things before merge: